sidjmishra/RK58_f0rk_society/README.md

 Database - Firebase
 emailid(firebase)-sidjmishra007@student.sfit.ac.in
 password(firebase)-siddevy@2513

+***note***-this repo consist of multiple branches and each branch is been associated with our main entities.
 This description shows our implementation till round 3

 Here we have tried to provide basic functionality of reporting updating the status of reports submitted by the user